maxzheng/great-life-guide/README.md

 -------------------------

 In short, because it is a single page that contains essential ideas that everyone should know to live a great life.

+You can choose to live like a rock or a star.
+A rock doesn't do much and therefore gets the minimal in life.
+A star is self-sustaining, shines brightly, and does as much as possible and therefore gets everything in life.
+This guide is intended to provide a framework to help everyone become a star -- not just a lucky few.

-There are a lot of information on the Internet, in books, on TV, from family/friends, etc about how to have a happy and successful life, like good career and loving family, but all of them are scattered across different places.
+There are a lot of information on the Internet, in books, on TV, from family/friends, etc about how to have a happy and successful life, like a good career and loving family, but all of them are scattered across different places.
 Access to all sources may not be readily available.
 There are also a lot of biases and opinions mixed in, so it's unclear what the truth is that delivers real value and results for having a great life.
 This does contain external links to get more details and attribution, but essential ideas will be here, so there is no need to look elsewhere to get your life started in the right direction.

 Here are some of the things that you will learn: